 C. Folder- As I’m an OC person as always, I wanted everything to be organized and properly arranged according to my ways, so I have a separate transparent folder/ envelope for all the documents.
 Having this actually saves time as I do not have to rumble thru our things finding something.
 The same applies to our luggage, everything in order and packed according to usage.
 I don’t want to look for things and don’t know where I kept them.

 ✅ A separate envelope for our passport and tickets.

 ✅ Another separate folder for other documents such as Health cards, OWWA membership receipts etc.

-The flight was at 8:40pm but we went there by 6pm (left home at 5:30) in case we needed more time to check-in.
-Actually, checking in at BH airport is always easy, you can even go there an hour before departure but I just assumed we need more time as I thought manpower will be less due to currently implemented 70% workforce.
+The flight was at 8:40pm but we went there by 6pm (left home at 5:30) in case we needed more time to check in.
+Actually, checking in at BH airport is always easy, you can even go there an hour before departure but I just assumed we need more time as I thought manpower will be less due to the currently implemented 70% workforce.

-Finally, got our tickets, passed the immigration and waiting to board.
+Finally, got our tickets, passed the immigration and waited to board.